vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 A genuine prophet is called to service by God.

-## What is another characteristic of a true prophet?
+## What is the third characteristic?

 > If there arise among you a prophet, or a dreamer of dreams, and giveth thee a sign or a wonder, and the sign or the wonder come to pass, *whereof he spake unto thee, saying, Let us go after other gods, which thou hast not known, and let us serve them; thou shalt not hearken unto the words of that prophet*, or that dreamer of dreams: for the LORD your God proveth you, to know whether ye love the LORD your God with all your heart and with all your soul. *Ye shall walk after the LORD your God, and fear him, and keep his commandments, and obey his voice*, and ye shall serve him, and cleave unto him.
 {% ct 'Deuteronomy 13:1-4' %}